JeremyMclynch/Wsprdaemon-Install/Writerside/topics/wsprdaemon-install.md

 You may have connected the system to ethernet or for NJIT used the NJIoT Wi-Fi, but this network is not ideal for the server so we need to change it.
-If you will continue to use ethernet or are using a WPA Personal Wi-Fi (Only a Wi-Fi password to login no username) you do not need to do this step but if you  plan to place the server somewhere without a LAN connection, and you did not setup the Wi-Fi in the preinstallation environment and are at a University use this process.
+If you continue to use ethernet or are using a WPA Personal Wi-Fi (Only a Wi-Fi password to login no username) you do not need to do this step but if you  plan to place the server somewhere without a LAN connection, and you did not setup the Wi-Fi in the preinstallation environment and are at a University use this process.